Index of the Suttas of the

 The Pāḷi text in some versions ends the first part of Gotama's expansion of this sutta with 'avijjā-paccayā va' and in some versions has this phrase as beginning the next section.
 Woodward, in AN 4.171 has opted to use it both at the end of this section and the beginning of the next.
 Mrs. Rhys Davids has put it at the beginning of the next section per the PTS text.

 Put at the beginning of the second section, it should also be at the beginning of the next two sections which is how I have reconstructed it here.
 Bhk.
 Thanissaro abridges, but appears to indicate that he would follow this plan.
 Bhk.
 Bodhi has it only at the end of the first section.
 It makes bad sense in this position.
 The idea described there is that it is intent (Bhk.
 Bodhi's 'volition') that is the basis for the arising of pleasant or painful consequences of deeds.
 Intent can be ignorant or not, ignorance is not an alternative to intent.
-The BJT Pāḷi was a complete mess which I have straightened up for the version here.
+The BJT Pāḷi was a complete mess which I have straightened up a little for the version here.

 PTS: Bhūmija, II.30